Curriculum Management FAQs

 Yes.
 Many of the course data points in Akari will contain the same information as CAPIS; however, new data points have also been added.
 Some of the data points may look different to how they were previously displayed in CAPIS.

-Departments will be asked to review their data in Akari and populate new data points where needed in Winter Term 2025 once the data migration process is complete.
-Not all new data points will be mandatory, so others can be completed over a longer period where relevant/useful.
+Not all new data points are mandatory, so others can be completed over a longer period where relevant/useful.

 If you have any questions on specific data points you can see TQARO’s guide to completing the Annual Course Guide Review, or contact tqaro@lse.ac.uk if this doesn’t address your queries.